 How long does it take to drain a hot tub?

-Depending on the method you use it can take anything from an hour if siphoning the water with a hose to only 10 minutes if using a submersible pump.
+Depending on your method, using a submersible pump can take an hour to siphon the water with a hose to only 10 minutes.

-Whichever method you use the hot tub will not be emptied completely so you will have to manually drain the remainder which will probably take an additional 10 minutes.
+Whichever method you use, the hot tub will not be emptied, so you will have to manually drain the remainder, which will probably take an additional 10 minutes.

 How long can a hot tub stay empty?

-You can leave a hot tub empty for as long as you need to as long as you give it some protection.
+You can leave a hot tub empty for as long as needed and give it some protection.

-If it is outside, you should cover the hot tub to protect it from rain, from sunlight and also from getting dirty.
-If it will sit empty over winter you will need to ensure that there is no water in the tub or in the pipework so that it will not become damaged during freezing weather.
+If the hot tub is outside, you should cover it to protect it from rain, sunlight, and dirt.
+If it will sit empty over winter, you will need to ensure that there is no water in the tub or in the pipework so that it will not become damaged during freezing weather.

 More hot tub information